Coronavirus - being furloughed if you can’t work

 If you and your employer pay into a workplace pension scheme

-The Coronavirus Job Retention scheme will pay your employer enough to make the minimum contribution to your pension - this is 3% of your earnings.
-If your employer was paying more than 3%, they might stop paying the extra amount while they’re paying you through the Coronavirus Job Retention scheme.
+Your employer still has to make the minimum contributions to your pension - this is 3% of your earnings.
+If your employer was paying more than 3%, they might stop paying the extra amount while you’re furloughed.

 You’ll still pay your pension contributions from the money you get through the scheme.